Thomas Choe Yang-eop: Life

 Choe began searching for a route home and met secret envoys of the Korean Catholic Church and heard of the 1845 persecution in which his friend Kim was beheaded.
 The envoys convinced Thomas that it would be futile to return home so he went to the Far Eastern Headquarters that had been moved to Hong Kong where he translated "The Achievements of the Korean Martyrs" into Latin.
 In August 1847 he boarded a French warship and made an attempt to meet with the secret envoys back in his homeland; his effort failed and so he gave up the idea of returning home for the time being.

 He moved to Shanghai and was at last ordained to the priesthood on 15 April 1849 – the presiding celebrant of his ordination was the Franciscan Bishop Francesco Xavier Maresca (1805–1855).
 He left Shanghai the following month and travelled to Liaodong where he began his pastoral ministry under the direction of Bishop Saint Siméon-François Berneux (1814–1866).
 In November 1849 he met with Maistre and later met with envoys on 3 December 1849; he returned to his homeland while Maistre couldn't lest he risk exposure and potential persecution.

-He met with Ferréol and Daveluy and began to visit the hidden Christians in his homeland; the beginning of 1860 saw him visit around 3815 Christians.
+He met with Ferréol and Daveluy and began to visit the hidden Christians in his homeland.
+From 1850 to 1861, Father Choi Yang-eop conducted pastoral activities in areas that were difficult for French missionaries to access.
+The beginning of 1860 saw him visit around 3815 Christians.
+He translated catechism books from Chinese and put Catholic teaching to verse to aid learning.
 Sometimes he was mistaken for a foreigner and was chased from villages; on one occasion in 1859 he was severely beaten by local authorities and non-believers and was also chased from an inn half-naked.

 Choe died on 15 June 1861 due to typhoid fever.
 Father John Pourthia heard of Choe' illness and so rushed to his side prior to the latter's death.
 His solemn funeral was celebrated five months later while his remains were interred in a hill behind the Baeron seminary.